encode/django-rest-framework/docs/api-guide/throttling.md

         }
     }

 The rate descriptions used in `DEFAULT_THROTTLE_RATES` may include `second`, `minute`, `hour` or `day` as the throttle period.
-To set the rate to a fraction of a period, simply prepend the desired timespan.
-For example, a rate of `'100/30s'` will mean "limit requests to a maximum of 100 per every 30 seconds".
+The throttle period can optionally include a number, too.
+For example, a rate of `100 / 30 seconds` will mean "limit requests to a maximum of 100 per every 30 seconds".

 You can also set the throttling policy on a per-view or per-viewset basis, using the `APIView` class-based views.